Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes: Abstract

 \section{Abstract}

 Recent years have seen an increasing amount of research devoted to the development of so-called resonance-based methods for dispersive nonlinear partial differential equations.
 In many situations, this new class of methods allows for approximations in a much more general setting (e.g. for rough data) than, for instance, classical splitting or exponential integrator methods.
-However, they lack one important property: the \emph{preservation of geometric structures}.
-This is particularly drastic in the case of the Korteweg--de Vries (KdV) equation which is a fundamental model in the broad field of dispersive equations that is completely integrable, possessing infinitely many conserved quantities, an important property which we wish to capture - at least up to some degree - also on the discrete level.
-A revolutionary step in this direction was set by the theory of {geometric numerical integration} resulting in the development of a wide range of structure-preserving algorithms for Hamiltonian systems.
-However, in general, these methods rely heavily on highly regular solutions.
-State-of-the-art low-regularity integrators, on the other hand, poorly preserve the geometric structure of the underlying PDE.
-This work makes a first step towards bridging the gap between low regularity and structure preservation.
-We introduce a novel symplectic (in the Hamiltonian picture) resonance-based method on the example of the KdV equation that allows for low-regularity approximations to the solution while preserving the underlying geometric structure of the continuous problem on the discrete level.
+However, they lack one important property: the \emph{preservation of geometric properties of the flow}.
+This is particularly drastic in the case of the Korteweg--de Vries (KdV) equation and the nonlinear Schr\"odinger equation (NLSE) which are fundamental models in the broad field of dispersive infinite-dimensional Hamiltonian systems, possessing infinitely many conserved quantities, an important property which we wish to capture - at least up to some degree - also on the discrete level.
+Nowadays, a wide range of structure preserving integrators for Hamiltonian systems are available, however, typically these existing algorithms can only approximate highly regular solutions efficiently.
+State-of-the-art low-regularity integrators, on the other hand, poorly preserve the geometric structure of the underlying PDE. {In this work we introduce a novel framework, so-called Runge--Kutta resonance-based methods, {for a large class of dispersive nonlinear equations} which} {incorporate a much larger amount of degrees of freedom than prior resonance-based schemes while featuring similarly favourable low-regularity convergence properties}. {In particular, for the KdV and NLSE case, we} are able to bridge the gap between low regularity and structure preservation {by characterising} a large class of symplectic (in the Hamiltonian picture) resonance-based methods for both equations that allow for low-regularity approximations to the solution while preserving the underlying geometric structure of the continuous problem on the discrete level.